 - Readiness to engage with and benefit from the residency experience.

 Candidates interested in applying for the 2024 Gardener in Residence position should email a cover letter and resume to email@example.com outlining gardening experience and other experience relevant to the Selection Criteria.

 Residencies will be determined by a panel of Mesa County Libraries staff and a representative of the organizations providing the residency stipend.

-Applications will be accepted through 6 p.m.
-Sunday, March 5, 2023.
-Interviews and selection will occur by March 17.
+Applications will be accepted until 6 p.m.
+Friday, March 1st, 2024.
+Interviews and selection will occur by March 18th.

 Gardener in Residence’s Responsibility